Mansour: Instead of 'Canceling' Thanksgiving, Celebrate It as Our Founding Myth

 Bradford’s manuscript had disappeared from the New World in 1777 when the last royal governor of the colony took it from the Old South Church in Boston and carted it across the Atlantic to England.
 He probably meant it as a final diss to the patriotic New Englanders who were despised by the British as traitors and brigands fomenting rebellion.

 For nearly a century Bradford’s manuscript was lost to Americans, until one Boston scholar happened to see a passage in another book quoting Bradford’s journal.
-One thing led to another and basically they discovered that the manuscript had been housed all that time in the library of the Bishop of London.
+He eventually discovered that the manuscript had been housed all that time in the library of the Bishop of London.
 (Yes, I know, the irony!
 The Pilgrim Bradford’s journal was being held by a bishop of the very Church Bradford’s community fled England because of!)

 For decades, the Brits refused to return the manuscript to its proper owners in the United States.
 They really know how to hold a grudge.

 But at least in 1856 the Brits allowed a special edition of Bradford’s manuscript to be published, and that set off a renewed interest and appreciation for the Pilgrims and their history.